crazytruth/incendiary/README.rst

 .. end-badges

-A Tracing extension for `Insanic`_ that integrate AWS X-Ray.
+A Tracing extension for `Insanic`_ that integrates AWS X-Ray.

 Why?